Miguel-Dorta/surveillance-cameras/README.md

 List (unsorted) very large directories.

 ### generic_recordVideo
 Records video of a IP Camera using RTSP, and stores it in (path/)Name/YYYY/MM/DD as hh-mm-ss.mp4.
-It requires ffmpeg.
+It requires ffmpeg and the RTSP stream MUST have codecs that are MP4 compatible.

 ### generic_rmOldCameraData
 In a path structured like (path/)Name/YYYY/MM/DD, it removes the directories that are older than ~ days \[default=30\].